 We are currently offering our 100 Hour Teacher Training Program (Level I & II) at Ruah Yoga Studio in Annapolis, MD.
-The course began in August 2019 and meets one or two weekends per month for 10 months.
+The course began in August 2019 and meets one or two weekends per month for 10 months ending April 2020.

-We will be offering an online, module-based 100 hour Teacher Training program beginn in early 2020.
+We will be offering an online, module-based 100 hour Teacher Training program beginning in mid-2020.

 The price of the 100-hour Teacher Training Program is $1,700.
 We require a $500 deposit to reserve your space and six monthly payments of $200 each.

 We also offer an Early Bird Special price of $1,500.
 To qualify, payment in full must be received at least 30 days before class begins.

 Michael Hess is a western yogi in the Tibetan Buddhist tradition.
 He has been meditating for 25 years and teaches practitioners at all levels of experience, including meditation and yoga teachers, individual clients, groups and corporate workshops in the USA and overseas.
 He recently completed a one year solitary meditation retreat at a Buddhist monastery in the Himalayas.
 He is certified by Yoga Alliance as a 200 RYT instructor.

 Our Meditation Teacher Training Program is a comprehensive 100 hour classroom course taught for aspiring teachers as well as practitioners at all levels of experience.
 Our 2019 MTT program is in session and will end in April 2020.
 Our 2020 program will be offered online and will be module based.